Fishing Charters in Florida

 Best Time to Catch Blacktip Shark

 Peak season: May, June, July, August.
 Also good: April, September.
-Right now in February, activity is poor.
+Right now in April, activity is good.

 Seasonal Activity Chart